nef-gpt/adl4cv/submissions/presentation_2/slides.md

-General Procedure:
+**General Procedure**:
-- Tokenization of weights using Vector Quantization
+1. Tokenization of weights using Vector Quantization
-- Training Transformer with special tokens for start of sequence and conditioning
+2. Training Transformer with special tokens for start of sequence and conditioning
-- Optimizing Transformer Inference Parameters for novel neural fields from the same distribution
+3. Optimizing Transformer Inference Parameters for novel neural fields from the same distribution

 <!-- [Luis]
 TODO: change Layout